daniel-molina/visualequation/README.md

 $ python3 -m pip install --user --upgrade visualequation

-On the other hand, if you have the sources, you can first generate a package
+On the other hand, if you have the sources, you can first generate the icons

+$ python3 setup.py build

+That step is important to be run manually before generating the package

 $ python3 setup.py bdist_wheel

-It will late a bit since it will generate some icons from LaTeX.
 After that, you can install the package by

 $ python3 -m pip install --user dist/visualequation-\<version\>-py3-none-any.whl